teddyscrewthis/Russian-Roulette/README.md

 [DEADLY ROULETTE] This version of the game is the deadly one, if you lose, system 32 will be deleted.

 [SAFE ROULETTE] This is the safer version, if you lose, the only thing that'll happen is that your computer will be shut down.

+[comment 5/11/22] This code is terrible and messy (it took me like 5 min to make) I'll make a more updated version.